Yes, Drew Barrymore is launching a talk show in a pandemic — and wants to ‘bring a little late-night’ to daytime TV

 Although it was initially unclear whether the syndicated series would debut as scheduled, Barrymore’s team made it happen.
 Monday’s debut — airing at 9 a.m. on New York’s WCBS, 3 p.m. on Washington’s WJLA and various times in markets across the country — features Barrymore hosting her “Charlie’s Angels” co-stars and close friends Cameron Diaz and Lucy Liu, along with a cameo from longtime pal Adam Sandler and a segment on essential workers.

 It will take place with a small crew in a New York studio, with pandemic-related rules and precautions.
-Instead of an in-person audience, members of a virtual crowd will be beamed in via Zoom and projected on a large display behind Barrymore.
+Instead of an in-person audience, members of a virtual crowd will be beamed in via a platform called Audience From Anywhere and projected on a large display behind Barrymore.
 Guests who live on the West Coast have the option to appear via green-screen and sit across from the host, hologram-style.

 So it’s not exactly what Barrymore envisioned, but as she has made very clear in her recent press tour, hosting a talk show is one of her dreams.
 She’s done TV, she’s done movies, both in front of and behind the camera — and now she wants a new challenge.
 As someone who grew up on camera (she filmed her first commercial at 11 months old before 1982’s “E.T.” made her a superstar at age 7), she feels especially well-equipped to make conversation with anyone.